skhan2020/evaluate-news-nlp/README.md

 ## How to use the application

 Users will need to put in a text or a URL that needs to be assessed.
-URL will be validated for correct format.
+* URL will be validated for correct format if 'This is a URL' checkbox is selected.